 2. AI-powered Patient Self-Service Portal

-- Recommending patients with the best and suitable doctor for the consultation, also the nearest, and automatically presenting them with the choice of time slots.
+- Recommending the best and most suitable, also the nearest, doctors to patients for consultation, and automatically presenting them with the choice of time slots.

 - Helping patients to be ready with payer information to submit any claims to the payer.

 - Suggesting personalized patient care plan.